SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-sp-pnp-js-with-spfx-web-parts.md

 ### For SPFx Version 1.14.x or those that aren't supporting typescript v4.x

+> [!NOTE]
->Note: PnPjs version 3.x is only supported in SPFx version 1.14 and higher and NodeJs version 12.x and higher.
+> PnPjs version 3.x is only supported in SPFx v1.14 and higher and NodeJs v12.x and higher.

 1. Update the rush stack compiler to 4.2.
 This is covered in this [great article by Elio](https://www.eliostruyf.com/define-the-typescript-version-you-want-to-use-in-sharepoint-framework/), but the steps are listed below.
     - Uninstall the existing rush stack compiler (replace the x with the version installed in your package.json file):